Host ASP.NET Core in a web farm

 Obtain data from apps

 If the web farm apps are capable of responding to requests, obtain request, connection, and additional data from the apps using terminal inline middleware.
-For more information and sample code, see Troubleshoot ASP.NET Core projects.
+For more information and sample code, see Troubleshoot and debug ASP.NET Core projects.